19 weeks pregnant with multiples

 Mentally, you’re probably excited about your upcoming anatomy scan.
 It’s exhilarating to see your babies on the screen, and parents of multiples get the added bonus of witnessing their interaction.
 This is just the beginning of their lifelong bond.

 It’s normal to start feeling some discomfort as you approach the halfway point of your pregnancy.
-Many parents of multiples report feeling round ligament pain at this stage, which is the sensation of your ligaments stretching from your hips to your pubic area to accommodate the increasing weight of your uterus.
+Many people report feeling round ligament pain at this stage, which is the uncomfortable sensation of their ligaments stretching and being pulled on by the increasing weight of their uterus.
+This discomfort should be momentary and fade quickly.
+You can minimize it by changing positions from sitting to standing slowly, and by bending over a bit when coughing or sneezing.
 Wearing a support belt can help ease belly and back pain as your pregnancy progresses.

 If you’re feeling a burst of energy right now, this is a great time to start getting your baby gear ordered or to start thinking about organizing the nursery.
 Feel more like vegging out on the couch?
 That’s OK, too!
 Listen to your body and take as much rest as you need as you approach the second half of your pregnancy.